-Rotorua Ohinemutu Heritage Village & St Faiths Church
+Rotorua Ohinemutu Heritage Village and St Faiths Church

 Ohinemutu is a heritage village with occupation reaching back hundreds of years.
 The warm geothermal waters provided steam to cook, bath and heat houses.
 The village is a living community and a short flat 10 minute walk from downtown Rotorua.
 You are very much aware you are walking through a community who has called this place home for hundreds of years.
 The village centre is bordered by two striking buildings.
 Two beautiful structures face each other, the Tamatekapua meeting house or Tunohopu Marae and St Faiths church and its graveyard.

 ST FAITHS CHURCH